Our Team

 Charlie Heins joined the UMF team in Fall 2010 as the Manager of Finance.
 In 2009, he graduated from the Seidman College of Business at Grand Valley State University.
 He uses his experience in business administration to monitor and analyze UMF's financial activities.
 He was initially drawn to UMF because of his past mission trip experiences in Honduras and his desire to help the disadvantaged rural farmers that UMF works with.
 He looks forward to managing finances and making other necessary contributions as UMF continues to improve and expand in the coming years.
 Whether working on financial spread sheets or enjoying nature in his free time, he brings a positive attitude and a fierce determination to complete the task at hand.

-José Martir Alvarado is a 32 year old La Unión native.
+José Martir Alvarado is a La Unión native.
 As a field officer, he holds meetings with farmers in the communities, runs trainings to improve productivity, conducts community surveys to better know the living situation of families, helps producers economically, and works to ensure that our farmers sell their harvest at good prices.
 He likes being part of the team because he knows we are providing the necessary tools for farmers to move forward successfully out of poverty.
 He has direct contact with each one of our clients and from this we better know and understand each one of them.
 He is part of the intellectual development and economic growth of each one of the families.

-Gilberto Barrientos Hernandez is a 37 year old La Unión native and has three children.
+Gilberto Barrientos Hernandez is a La Unión native and has three children.
 As a field officer, he also goes to villages for meetings with farmers, coordinates training sessions, and conducts training sessions in the villages we work in.
 He likes being part of the team because we are helping farmers improve their harvest of coffee, corn, and beans through the loans we give.
 Also, he is very close to what is happening with the farmers.
 And he is excited to help coffee farmers have access to a better market for their coffee and to be able to sell it at a higher price.